This page presents instructions to help you:

 It is not recommended for students to upload video assignments directly to Moodle.
 Instructions for Staff and Students are available for managing student submission of video assignments using Media Collections.
 Audio assignments can also be submitted using theBox.

-- On the assignment's home page, click View all submissions.
+- On the assignment page, click View/Grade all submissions

-- On the assignment submissions page, next to the student whose assignment submission you wish to mark, click Grade.
+- On the submissions page, select the check box for each student whose assignment you want to download.